| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 The possible statistics for conditions on chemical variables are documented

-by eval_chem
+by eval_chem.

 Other functions to select locations: